etcd/raspi-home-sensors/README.md

 1. Write Raspberry Pi OS Lite to a microSD card.

 2. Navigate to the root of this card and create an empty file named `ssh`.
-This tells Raspberry Pi OS to enable SSH upon boot up.
+This tells Raspberry Pi OS to start SSH upon every boot up.

 3. If your raspi supports wireless internet, you can tell it to automatically connect itself to a particular network by creating another file named `wpa_supplicant.conf` with the following contents: